 The Last Word

-Working from home can save time, money, and improve your quality of life.
-Careful planning of your home office location, layout, lighting, connectivity, decor, furniture, equipment, and storage can improve your home office productivity and might even inspire your boss to let your work from home more often.
-Wouldn’t that be nice?
+Working from home is critical to flattening the curve and saving lives while we all strive to contain this deadly pandemic.
+Careful planning of your home office location, layout, lighting, connectivity, decor, furniture, equipment, and storage can improve your home office productivity, your mood and overall health.